What Are the Experian Credit Score Ranges?

 What is a good Experian credit score in South Africa?

-In 2024, South Africa’s average credit score was a ‘Good’ 649, indicating moderate default risk.
+In 2025, South Africa’s average credit score was a ‘Good’ 649, indicating moderate default risk.
 However, an above-average score doesn’t guarantee credit approval or the best deals, as lenders assess specific requirements and affordability.
-To enhance your Experian score, pay bills fully and punctually, keep credit balances low, regularly check and dispute credit report errors, apply for credit only when necessary, diversify your credit types (revolving, installment, service), and maintain a long, positive credit history by keeping your oldest accounts active.
+To enhance your Experian score, pay bills fully and punctually, keep credit balances low, regularly check and dispute credit report errors, apply for credit only when necessary, diversify your credit types (revolving, instalment, service), and maintain a long, positive credit history by keeping your oldest accounts active.

 How does ClearScore compare to Experian credit score?